 - Portable phone charger.
 No room in your bag?
-Take a tip from 1999 and designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.
+Designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.

-- Sanitary supplies.
-If you know you will need them (or think there’s even the slightest chance you will), pack sanitary supplies.
+- Menstrual products.
+If you know you will need them (or think there’s even the slightest chance you will), pack menstrual products.
 And if you don’t need them, a girlfriend or fellow female festival goer might.

 - Healthy snacks.
 These are great if you’re trying to avoid temptation or are just overloaded on festival food and need some fruit, nuts or a protein bar to keep you full.
 Be sure your festival permits outside food.
 If not, pack a cooler of healthy post-fest snacks and beverages for the car for the ride home.